cube-drone/arkham_gameslab/wasteland/rules.md

     - On a three-of-a-kind, add a Catastrophe to today's exploration alongside the extra Salvage Die.

 #### NEW EMPLACEMENT ####
-- If a player has chosen the Outpost Emplacement, he draws 3 cards from the top of the Emplacement Deck, chooses one, and adds it to the settlement.
+- If a player has chosen the Outpost Location, he draws 3 cards from the top of the Location Deck, chooses one, and adds it to the settlement.
     - Discard the other settlement.
-- If there is no player on the Outpost, draw the top Emplacement and add it to the the settlement.
+- If there is no player on the Outpost, draw the top Location and add it to the the settlement.

 #### CRISES ####
-- If a player has chosen the Scout Emplacement, he:
+- If a player has chosen the Scout Location, he:
     - draws one Crisis card for each player
     - draws one extra Crisis card
     - discards one Crisis card